-Sealing of the grout is your decision and responsibility, it is however recommended.
+Sealing of the grout is your decision and responsibility.
+It is however recommended.
 Applying a grout sealer will help to prevent water from penetrating through the grout and into the sub surface wall area.
 It is suggested that the tile surface be wiped down after each shower.
 An alternative that is gaining in popularity is the use of a squeegee.
 Some separation in the grout lines may occur.
 Cracks can be filled using a premixed grout purchased from a tile or hardware shop.

-- Use a broom to sweep the tile or a damp mop to wash the surface, - Household detergents can leave a film on the surface and strong degreasers may actually damage the grout. - Remove any wet spillage immediately with a damp mop. - The surface may become very slippery.
+- Using a broom to sweep the tile or a damp mop to wash the surface, household detergents can leave a film on the surface and strong degreasers may actually damage the grout. - Remove any wet spillage immediately with a damp mop.
+Not waxing the floor tile. - The surface may become very slippery.
 Padding may be used to help avoid chipping the tile when moving a heavy object across the surface.